davidlj95/ngx/projects/ngx-meta/docs/content/why/features.md

 ### 🤝 Compatibility with [Angular actively supported versions]

-Right now being Angular v15, v16, v17 and v18.
-Update from an Angular version to another when you're ready.
-But this library won't be an issue, as latest version will be compatible with all [Angular actively supported versions].
+Right now being Angular v16, v17 and v18.
+Update from an Angular version to another when you're ready: this library won't be an issue!
+Latest version will be compatible with all [Angular actively supported versions].
 [There are some E2E tests to ensure that indeed][E2E tests]

+!!! info "Older versions may be supported"

+    Latest version of the library may support older Angular versions other than the currently [actively supported ones][Angular actively supported versions].
+But it's not guaranteed to do so.
+Checkout the library's [`package.json` `peerDependencies` field for exact versions compatibility claims](https://github.com/davidlj95/ngx/blob/main/projects/ngx-meta/src/package.json).
+It may even work for older versions than the ones specified in there, but those haven't been tested.

 [E2E tests]: https://github.com/davidlj95/ngx/blob/main/.github/workflows/reusable-e2e.yml